-Actinic keratoses are dysplastic lesions that occur on sun exposed skin and are most the often result of chronic sun exposure.
+Actinic keratoses are dysplastic lesions that occur on sun exposed skin and are most often the result of chronic sun exposure.
 Indeed the term solar keratosis is sometimes used (actinic being synonymous with sun induced).
-As with most sun induced condtions, they occur more commonly in the fare skinned and as they are dysplastic, more commonly in the immunosuppressed.
+As with most sun induced conditions, they occur more commonly in the fair skinned and as they are dysplastic, more commonly in the immunosuppressed.

-On completion of this resource, you should have an improved understanding of:
+This module is composed of 10 assessment questions on the advanced treatment of actinic keratosis.
+On successful completion of this module, you will have an improved understanding of: